-If you are in doubt as to the contents of this Singapore Prospectus, you should consult your stockbroker, bank manager, solicitor, accountant or other professional adviser.
+If you are in doubt as to the contents of this Prospectus, you should consult your stockbroker, bank manager, solicitor, accountant or other professional adviser.

-This Singapore Prospectus incorporates and should be read in conjunction with the attached U.S. prospectus for the Trust dated 8 May 2017, the latest available U.S. annual report and the latest available U.S. quarterly report of the Trust.
+This Prospectus incorporates and should be read in conjunction with the attached U.S. prospectus for the Trust, the latest available U.S. annual report and the latest available U.S. quarterly report of the Trust filed with the Securities and Futures Commission.